 A: Yes.
-Three Stone Hearth gift cards are available in our brick & mortar store, for in-store purchases only, and you may also order a Give a Gift credit for someone's Three Stone Hearth account for online ordering.
+You may also order a Give a Gift credit for someone's Three Stone Hearth account for online ordering.
 Click here details.

-Q: Why can't I order food online Wednesday and Thursday?
+Q: Why can't I order food online certain times on Saturday and Sunday?

 Q: Sometimes when I go online to order, something that I want is sold out.
 Does that mean that it’s not available?

 A: At that moment, yes.
 We have implemented a new system in the kitchen for food production which will limit and hopefully eliminate any of our housemade foods being out of stock.

 Some of our products are also available at El Cerrito Natural Grocery Store and Berkeley Natural Grocery Store each week, so you can check with them to see if they have the item you want.

 Q: What if I place an order but then need to cancel it?